kromka-chleba/Exile/doc/Exile_Master_Design_Guide.md

 - The skills required to succeed in the game should match the skills required to live well in general (e.g. setting priorities, self-knowledge, creativity, etc).

 ### *Dark Souls Approach to Mental Wellbeing:*
-Dark Souls is famous for helping people overcome depression.
+Dark Souls is famous for helping people overcome issues such as depression.
 This is achieved by elements such as:
 - High difficultly giving players a sense of accomplishment.
-The confrontation with the struggle, and learning to overcome can provide a sense of self-efficacy, which is a necessary part of good mental health.
+The confrontation with the struggle, and learning to overcome builds a sense of self-efficacy.
+This sense that "I can make decisions.
+I can take action." is a core element of the mindset required for dealing with real world difficulties.
 - Beauty amidst pain and struggle.
 Not everything is bad or evil.
 In fact much remains wonderful, even in the darkest times.
-- Acceptance for failure and brokenness.
+- Acceptance for failure and tragedy.
 Two of the biggest fears people have are rejection and failure.
 Exile starts out by rejecting you, after that you fail repeatedly.
 You can learn to accept and overcome these fears.

 Compare this with games based on wish fulfilment.
 Success is easy, or everything is happy.
 This provides escapism, but only by contrasting with the difficulties of your real life.
 In Exile you are presented with problems worse than your real life, then you discover you can overcome them.

 ### *No Toxic Heroism or Excessive Wish-fulfilment:*
 Many games are built around the belief that people want to experience a god-like power fantasy of violent domination.
 Exile is not that game.
 This means: no Hero's Journey, no Chosen Ones, no singlehandedly saving the universe.
-You're character is a small thing in an overwhelming world of vast size and age.
+Your character is a small thing in an overwhelming world of vast size and age.
 - Thinking you are a god should backfire in this game.
 The entire world-story lore is about why pursuing power for power's sake might be a bad idea.
 - Exile is about growth via overcoming struggle, not "Strength" versus "Weakness".
 - Violence and domination probably are not the answer, or at least will have serious consequences.
 - Exile does not follow the "Prison Island" trope where hardened criminals fight to the death.
 Exile is about the tragedy of being outcast.
-Many of the characters did nothing meaningfully wrong.
+Many of the characters did nothing meaningfully wrong, or may even have even done something right.
 - Player power is limited.
 The sense of accomplishment is measured by the difficulty of achieving the goal, not the size of the reward. e.g. compare a game quest that makes you King for massacring a few goblins, versus the feeling Exile gives you for finally making your first clay pot without dying.
 - Despite Exile leaving the player to survive alone, the fantasy of the rugged individual who can successfully do it alone should be shown to be problematic by just how often you end up dead, dying, or diseased.

 For more understanding of this perspective, read "The Carrier Bag Theory of Fiction" by Ursula K Le Guin.
 She makes this anti-heroism argument in an Exile relevant way.

 ### *Amor fati (love fate):*
-- Central to good mental health is learning to accept reality (e.g. as in mindfulness meditation).
+- Central to good mental health and good judgement is learning to accept reality (e.g. as in mindfulness meditation).
 - The game might not give you what you wanted, but perhaps you will discover things you didn't know you needed.
 You don't choose your hand, you choose how you play it.
 You must learn to accept who your character is, and their tragic fate.

 ### *Multiplayer Favours Cooperation Rather Than Conflict:*